The Contact Tracing API Is a Mobile Platform Inflection

 The fundamental constraint is the one Gruber identified: Bluetooth scanning in the background is not a thing Apple lets arbitrary apps do.
 Either the contact-tracing app runs in the foreground with the screen on, which makes it useless, or it uses the OS-level Apple-Google framework, which is decentralized by design.
 Sovereign health authorities are discovering they have to litigate against a phone API to get what they want, and they cannot win that fight at the protocol layer.

 This is going to be uncomfortable for the next several months.
-National governments are not used to being told no by a piece of phone software they did not write.
-The cooperation between Apple and Google takes away the obvious lever (play one off against the other) that governments would normally use to get what they want.
+National governments are not used to being told no by a piece of phone software they did not write, and the cooperation between Apple and Google takes away the obvious lever (play one off against the other) that governments would normally use.
 Whether the cooperation holds under sustained political pressure from the EU and UK is genuinely unsettled.
+Antitrust pressure on the platform companies will find new arguments in this precedent, and mobile engineers should expect the political layer of our work to get louder, not quieter.